 Residential properties, excluding condo’s and apartments, make use of standalone AC systems.
 It may be confusing as residential units are comprised of two parts, but these two parts must work simultaneously for the unit to function.
 A homeowner will not be able to modify the current AC system without replacing the entire unit.
 For commercial AC units it’s a little different.
 Commercial AC units are modular, this means that they can be built up or down as needed.
 Adding more units increases the cooling capacity and removing units decreases the cooling capacity, it all depends on the current needs of the building at that specific time.
 You will need the expertise of a professional and reliable AC technician to install and maintain commercial modular AC units.

-At Art Plumbing, AC & Electric, our AC technicians are equipped to repair and maintain both residential and commercial AC systems.
+At Art Plumbing, Air Conditioning & Electric, our AC technicians are equipped to repair and maintain both residential and commercial AC systems.
 If you have any issues with your AC unit, don’t hesitate to contact us at 1-800-475-1504.

 For Immediate Emergency Assistance Call 1-800-475-1504